johnnylyimo/MemoryDiary_Flutter_Desktop_app/README.md

 https://drive.google.com/drive/folders/12nBau_hYLcwELn_KE9AnTS-LFjWFzsnG?usp=sharing

-Right Click that file you see and Click Download.
+Double Click that file you see and Click Download.
 Then you will see warning " This file type might be dangerous" ignore it and Click Download Anyway button After download it,  install to your Window PC and run the program.
 Enjoy.